manubazzo/manubazzo/README.md

 - 🎶 I'm a music enthusiast and enjoy playing musical instruments (saxophone and guitar) in my free time.
 - 🏞️ I love outdoor activities like playing tennis or beach volley.
 - 🎮 I'm also a casual gamer and enjoy playing video games.

-Thanks for visiting my GitHub profile!
-Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or collaboration ideas.

-Happy coding! 🚀